 Under his leadership, Noblis has been selected several times as one of the "50 Best Small and Mid-size Companies to Work for in America" and has been consistently named one of the "World's Most Ethical" companies by the Ethisphere Institute.

-Prior to joining Noblis, Mr. ElSawy was a senior vice president and general manager of the Center for Advanced Aviation System Development of The MITRE corporation.
-Mr. ElSawy served for seven years as the director of the Federally Funded research and Development Center (FFRDC) for the FAA.
+Prior to joining Noblis, Mr. ElSawy was a senior vice president and general manager of the Center for Advanced Aviation System Development of The MITRE Corporation.
+Mr. ElSawy served for seven years as the director of the Federally Funded research and Development Center (FFRDC) for the Federal Aviation Administration (FAA).
 His work experience includes research and development, complex systems engineering, modeling and simulation, and informing aviation policy earning an international reputation as a leader in aviation.